-We will see a further increase in the need for support for Speech, Language and Communication Needs (SCLN) particularly for pupils with Autism

-- We will see a further increase in the need for support for children and young people with Moderate Learning Difficulties (MLD), however, this need will be met within existing mainstream places and Treetops expansion - We will see a further increase in need for support with Social Emotional and Mental Health (SEMH) needs - 3.2 7 of 10 children with Education Health and Care Plans (EHCPs) are educated in local schools.
+- We will see a further increase in the need for support for Speech, Language and Communication Needs (SCLN) particularly for pupils with Autism. - We will see a further increase in the need for support for children and young people with Moderate Learning Difficulties (MLD), however, this need will be met within existing mainstream places and Treetops expansion. - We will see a further increase in need for support with Social Emotional and Mental Health (SEMH) needs. - 3.2 7 of 10 children with Education Health and Care Plans (EHCPs) are educated in local schools.
 This is a really positive figure and outlines the work that Thurrock have undertaken to ensure we have a strong inclusion ethos that, coupled with our strong partnership work with schools, has enabled us to develop a good local education offer.

-There are four main types of provision for children and young people with special educational needs and disabilities:

-- Mainstream provision.

-- A resource provision attached to a mainstream school / setting.

-- Special provision.

-- Independent or non-maintained provision.

-- 3.3 Where possible we aim to source provision within or close to the borough.
+- 3.3 There are four main types of provision for children and young people with special educational needs and disabilities: - Mainstream provision. - A resource provision attached to a mainstream school / setting. - Special provision. - Independent or non-maintained provision. - 3.4 Where possible we aim to source provision within or close to the borough.
 Currently 74% of placements are within 20 miles of the borough.
 However, where a child or young person's needs cannot be met in the local area out of borough placements are used.
-These are generally due to specialist needs and are usually residential placements due to the distance from home.

-204 (11.3%) children and young people access provision out of the borough (as of April 2021 from Synergy).
+These are generally due to specialist needs and are usually residential placements due to the distance from home. - 3.5 204 (11.3%) children and young people access provision out of the borough (as of April 2021 from Synergy).
 This can make it more difficult for these children and young people to feel and be part of their local communities, and to build a peer group of friends that will help to sustain them into adulthood.

-It should be noted however that often the complexity of needs means that there are a limited number of providers able to meet these needs and provision is only available from a few providers who may be based at a distance.
+The procurement of education and residential placements will aim to encourage more providers in and closer to Thurrock although it is recognised that for some children and young people the complexity of their needs means that there are only a limited number of placements, which may be based at a distance, available nationally.
+In these cases there is often the need to spot purchase provision. - 3.6 Currently all education and residential provision is spot purchased and the recommendation is made for the procurement of external education and residential placements with the aim of reducing this.